lamhq/tech-notes/devops/gcp/1-core-infr/1-intro.md

 # Introducing Google Cloud

-## The Google Cloud network

-Google Cloud’s infrastructure is based in five major geographic **locations**: North America, South America, Europe, Asia, and Australia.

-Each of these locations is divided into several different **regions** and zones.
-Regions represent independent geographic areas and are composed of **zones**.

-A zone is an area where Google Cloud resources are deployed.

-You can run resources in different regions.
-This is useful for bringing applications closer to users around the world, and also for protection in case there are issues with an entire region, say, due to a natural disaster.

 ## Pricing and billing

 Google was the first major cloud provider to deliver **per-second billing** for its infrastructure as a service compute offering compute engine.